How Does the Fairfax Court System Work?

 - The TCD in Fairfax Court is responsible for adjudicating minor traffic violations and parking violations.
 The goal of the TCD is to reduce congestion at the courthouse and save time for people who are not guilty of the offense they were cited for.

-You may contact a Virginia criminal lawyer for a free consultation for additional resources and information.
+You may contact a Virginia criminal lawyer for a consultation for additional resources and information.

 Where Does the Fairfax County Court Exercise its Geographical Jurisdiction?